 – Kurt Lewin

-My research examines how and why the interplay between people’s identities and social contexts influence the meaning they make of their experiences, and the downstream consequences of meaning-making for people’s motivation to pursue their goals, and their success in achieving those goals.
+My research examines how and why people’s identities and social context shape the meaning they make of their experiences, and the downstream consequences of meaning-making for people’s motivation to pursue their goals and success in achieving those goals.
 I often study these processes in the domains of education, health, and the environment, where I hope the knowledge gained from my research can inform interventions to improve outcomes and reduce disparities.
-I use a variety of methods to study these topics, I integrate theoretical frameworks from social cognition, group dynamics, and attitudes and persuasion to develop new ideas.
-I then test those ideas by triangulating across multiple methods including: laboratory and field experiments, longitudinal studies, social network analysis, systematic reviews and meta-analysis, and psycho-physiological techniques (e.g. eye-tracking).
+To study these topics, I integrate theoretical frameworks from social cognition, group dynamics, and attitudes and persuasion to develop new ideas.
+I then test those ideas by triangulating across multiple methods including: laboratory and field experiments, longitudinal studies, social network analysis, focus groups, systematic reviews and meta-analysis, and psycho-physiological techniques (e.g. eye-tracking).
 I organize this research into three related lines which are detailed below.

-One line of my research examines the meaning that people derive from the way information is communicated, and the consequences of that meaning for motivation and behavior.
+One line of my research examines the meaning that people derive from the level of granular detail available in information, and the consequences of that meaning for motivation and behavior.
 For example, in one set of experiments, we found that framing future events like children’s college education or retirement in fine-grained (e.g., days) rather than gross-grained (e.g., years) time units led people to perceive a greater sense of connection between their present and future selves.
-This, in turn, made them more willing to take action, like saving for those future events (Lewis & Oyserman, 2015, Psychological Science).
-More recently, we’ve found that similar shifts in communication strategies can be leveraged to facilitate goal pursuit in health decision making (Lewis & Earl, in press, Journal of Personality and Social Psychology) in part due to the effects of communication strategies on how people make meaning of goal relevant information, and their motivation to regulate their behavior (for a longer discussion, see Oyserman, Lewis, et al., 2017, Psychological Inquiry).
+This, in turn, motivated them to take sooner action, like saving for retirement (Lewis & Oyserman, 2015, Psychological Science).
+More recently, we’ve found that comparable shifts in communication strategies can be leveraged to facilitate goal pursuit in health decision making (Lewis & Earl, in press, Journal of Personality and Social Psychology) in part due to the effects of communication strategies on how people make meaning of goal relevant information, and their motivation to regulate their behavior (for a longer discussion, see Oyserman, Lewis, et al., 2017, Psychological Inquiry).